codefresh/cf-logs/README.md

 4. debug <br />
 If not set, the default logging level is 'debug'. <br />
 For example: if we set the logging level to warn, then only error and warn logs will be handled. info and debug will not be handled.
+#### Showing namespace
+Set 'showNamespace' field to true or false to show the namespace in the logs The default is false
+#### Global name to the logger
+You can set 'env_module' field to a name that will be shown on all logs. for example: "cf-api-machine-1" The default is set to null which will not print anything
+#### Show request id
+Set 'showRequestId' field to true or false to show the current request id if exists The default is set to false